JacceyCode/the-wild-aosis-client-website/README.md

 ## The Wild Oasis Website

-The Wild Oasis Website built using Next.js.
+The Wild Oasis Website built using Next.js to enable tourist book cabin reservations ahead of their visit to the resort.